Reference & citation checker

-Paste a reference list and check whether each citation is real.
-Folio verifies every reference against CrossRef and OpenAlex, flags the ones it can't find — often a sign of an AI-hallucinated source — and warns you about retracted papers.
+Paste your reference list and check whether every citation is real.
+Folio verifies each reference against CrossRef and OpenAlex, flags the ones it can't find — often a sign of an AI-hallucinated source — and warns you about retracted papers.
 Free, no sign-up.

 Never cite a fake source again